lablup/beps/drafts/BEP-1006-service-deployment-strategy.md

 #### Blue-Green Update

 1. User triggers a model service update (API/UI/CLI).
-2. Service transitions to UPDATING state.
+2. Service transitions to `UPDATING` state.
 3. The system creates the new set of routing objects (“Green”) with `traffic_ratio=0.01.
-4. As soon as all Green routes are HEALTHY, further validations (e.g., canary requests, manual checks) can be conducted.
+4. As soon as all Green routes are `HEALTHY`, further validations (e.g., canary requests, manual checks) can be conducted.
   - Optionally, the user can press a “Confirm Deploy” button once they verify correct behavior.
 5. Update the Green routing `traffic_ratio` to 1.0, reduce Blue to 0.0.
 6. Optionally keep Blue routing briefly for quick rollback, or remove it and free resources.